Open Innovation Strategist

 What can an experienced facilitator do for your leadership team?

-That is a questions that I am periodically asked and the answer is ‘a great deal.’
+That is a question that I am periodically asked and the answer is ‘a great deal.’
 As an experienced executive yourself, you lead meetings of your staff regularly, so why not do it all of the time, for instance, for strategic thinking and planning, innovation ideation sessions or complex problem solving exercises?
 The answer is that these types of meetings are different than the normal day-to-day staff meetings.

 Routine staff meetings are typically directed at issues that are information and decision centered.
 Information and operational decisions that result from discussion, typically center on knowledge and experience that are resident within the organization.
 In contrast, strategic thinking and planning, innovation ideation sessions or complex problem solving exercises should draw heavily from external resources and thinking.